-Thanks to technology and free software available to help you file online, filing has become easier than ever.
+Thanks to technology and free software available to help you file online, the filing has become easier than ever.
 You can save time, money, and help the environment by filing a tax return online.
-See the comparison below of 2014 tax fees so that you have a clear understanding on how much each preparer charges.
+See the comparison below of 2016 tax fees so that you have a clear understanding on how much each preparer charges.

 Think about the type of return you need to file.
 Your financial situation will determine which type of return you should file.
 Here is a breakdown on what the different filing type typically entails.
 Keep in mind it will vary by company.

 - Free – Designed for students or people with a simple return.

 - Basic – This is for people with a simple return and wants basic support.
 This option usually allows for simple access to previous tax returns in the years to come.